MidnightDesign/docs/cookbook/behat_and_mink.rst

 All you need to do is install Selenium:

-1. Download latest Selenium jar from the: http://seleniumhq.org/download/
+1. Download latest Selenium jar at http://seleniumhq.org/download/
 2. Run Selenium2 jar before your test suites (you can start this proxy during system startup):

    .. code-block:: bash